 Most enterprises experiencing – or preparing for – strong growth will soon find themselves in need of venture funding over and above what can be accessed from cash flow alone.

 Raising venture funding from Angel Investors and Venture Capital Firms is both an art and a science and requires a markedly different approach to each.
-The most important thing in each instance is for the entrepreneur/business owner to personally develop – and passionately own – a robust business plan that demonstrates a clear strategy to attack a well-defined market opportunity, with revenue growth driven by realistic assumptions.
+The most important thing in each instance is for the entrepreneur/business owner to personally develop – and passionately own – a clear and concise business plan that demonstrates a highly-considered strategy to attack a large and well-defined market opportunity, with revenue growth driven by realistic assumptions.

 In approaching Angel and Venture Capital investors, it is important to understand their investment preferences and criteria, as well as the size of investment they are willing to make.

-While much information can be gleaned from researching the Venture Capital Firms published data (www.avcal.com.au is a good starting point), little information is available on Angel Investors – simply because they are wealthy private individuals who tend to keep their investing activities low key.
-In both cases, the key is to be referred to your target investor by a trusted and credible third party
+While much information can be gleaned from researching the Venture Capital Firms published data (www.avcal.com.au list of members is a good starting point), little information is available on Angel Investors – simply because they are wealthy private individuals who tend to keep their investing activities low key.
+In both cases, the key to success is to be referred to your target investor by a trusted and credible third party.
+This is essential.

 Getting ready for funding and successfully marketing the equity of a venture takes strategic planning, diligent preparation and a thorough understanding of your target funder’s expectations.

-By combining the principles of Venture Capital, Private Equity and Strategic Operational Planning with entrepreneurial and senior executive experience, Twoeyes has what it takes to develop and prepare a business for growth and venture funding, right through to successful trade sale.
+By combining the principles of Exit Planning, Venture Capital, Private Equity and Strategic Operational Planning with first-hand entrepreneurial and senior executive experience, Twoeyes has what it takes to develop and prepare a business for growth, attract venture funding and carry through to successful trade sale.

-We have personally started high growth ventures that have successfully attracted venture funding and attained ‘trade sale’ status.
+Twoeyes advisors have personally started high-growth ventures that have successfully attracted venture funding and attained ‘trade sale’ status.
 Since 2000, we have actively built and developed a quality network of private equity and corporate investors, experienced service providers and government representatives.

-For a confidential, obligation-free meeting to discuss how Twoeyes can help your company prepare for capital raising, you are invited to contact Twoeyes Managing Director, Conor McKenna, directly on 0402 264 670 or email [email protected].
+For a confidential, obligation-free discussion regarding how Twoeyes can help your company prepare for capital raising, you are invited to contact Twoeyes Managing Director, Conor McKenna, directly on 0402 264 670 or email [email protected].